TheJumpCloud/jumpcloud-ADMU/ReadMe.md

  The ADMU tool requires the following to work:

  * gui_jcadmu requires the system to be currently Domain bound (The system does NOT have to be actively connected to the Domain Controller).
- * A domain based profile must exist on the system to be converted to a local profile (conversion of local profile or azure profile to local profile will not currently work).
+ * A domain based profile must exist on the system to be converted to a local profile.
+ * The domain bound system must have an active 'domain trust'.
+This means the system has checked into a DC in the last 90 days.
+ * The system does not have to be activly connected to the DC at the time of conversion.

 ## EULA & Legal Explanation